H3nSte1n/henrysteinhauer-website/README.md

 </details>

 ## About The Project

-Hey, welcome.
-This is the repo from my portfolio website.
-Here you can find informations like the tech-stack, how you can run the site local and much more.
-Enjoy.
+Hello, welcome.
+This is the repo of my portfolio website.
+Here you will find information like the tech stack, how to run the site locally and much more.
+Have fun!
 The design was created by [Johannes Zimmer](https://johannes-portfolio-9bd3ff97ac7e5035ea33.webflow.io/).

 ## Used